 An outline is a way to organize and structure your essay paper in a proper way.
 It's like a skeleton which should shortly summarize your content and organize it in a logical manner.
 Also, it will help you to have a better understanding of what you should write about.
-Keep reading our ultimate guide to create a winning academic paper and get yourself an A+!
+Keep reading our ultimate guide to write your winning essay and get yourself an A+!

 What Is An Essay Outline

 An essay outline is a structure, a bare bone view of upcoming work.
 It is one of the most useful preparatory tool, which allows you to organize main thoughts into single segments.
 To figure out the order in which information must be prepared.
 For example, usually, most academic essays are written in 5 paragraphs style, so it will contain 15-20 of the main points that will be addressed within your work.
-As a writer, you should use those points to construct a logical and coherent flow of ideas, from one to another and strengthen your overall argument.
+As an academic writer, you should use those points to construct a logical and coherent flow of ideas, from one to another and strengthen your overall argument.

 The structure of an essay will vary depending on the type of article or academic work that is assigned.
 For example, a persuasive essay and a poetry analysis essay outline will have two very different segment pathways as well as overall text content.
 However, most academic tasks can be categorized within a simple essay structure that is not too time-consuming to craft.
 Generally speaking for most pieces of writing, the structure gives the main concept for 1-2 sentences per paragraph.
 So, if one was to create an introduction, their outline would look something like this: